DanielBustillos/mpy-workbench/README.md

 - If file operations fail, confirm the correct serial port is selected and that no other tool is holding the port open.
 - If an upload fails because a path is a directory, the extension will skip directories and only upload files.

+## Next steps
+- ✅ Broaden board compatibility (currently tested only with ESP32-S3 and ESP32-C3)
+- 🔌 Add firmware flashing support for boards
+- 🎨 Improve REPL styling for better readability and usability

 ## Contributing

 Issues and pull requests are welcome.
 See the repository for development and packaging notes.